dustinpfister/blog_posts/_posts/js-array-slice.md

 ### 1.2 - Getting the last element of an array

 Negative index values can be given to Array.slice this results in the corresponding index value from the end of the length of an array.
+So then array slice can be used as a quick way of getting the lat element of an array.

 ```js
 let a1 = [1,2,3,4],